Psalm 24

 5 They’ll receive YHWH’s blessing

-and be vindicated by the God who saves them.
+and be vindicated by the God who rescues them.

 6 That’s what the people who seek him are like